quasarframework/quasar-framework.org/source/guide/index.md

 * a Mobile App (through Cordova),
 * an Electron App,
 ...and
-* benefit from a stellar experience provided by the Quasar CLI, with HMR (Hot Module Reload)
+* benefit from from a faster developement workflow provided by the Quasar CLI, with HMR (Hot Module Reload)
 * **share the same base-code for all those modes**
 * benefit from the latest web recommended practices out of the box
 * ability to write ES6 code